Sun Awareness Week 2020: The Dangers Of Sun Exposure And How To Protect Yourself

 - Weaken your immune system

 Many people are confused about what exactly constitutes as sun exposure.
-For example, many people don’t realise that a sunny day in autumn or winter can be just as dangerous as a lovely summer’s day.
-Even if it is overcast or feel cool outside, the sun can still cause serious damage; research has shown that 90% of UV light can pass through light cloud.
+For example, many people don’t realise that a sunny day in autumn or winter can be as dangerous as a lovely hot, summer’s day.
+Even if it is overcast or cool outside, the sun can still cause serious damage; research has shown that 90% of UV light can pass through light clouding.
+With this, your skin can still experience sun damage.

 Sunburn does not just happen on holiday, you can burn just as easily in the UK, even when it’s cloudy.
 A study by the BAD showed that more than one in three people were sunburnt every year in the UK, with a further 46% burning whilst abroad.
 Therefore, sun protection is important all year round.